ZheC/GTA-IM-Dataset/README.md

 You should be able to see a open3d viewer with our 3D skeleton and point cloud data:
 <img src="assets/vis_skeleton_pcd.jpg" width=100%>

 Note that at time we developed, we use `open3d == 0.7.0`.
-This dependency is required, and the latest version of open3d will not work out of the box.
+The visualization code is not compatible with the newer version of open3d.

 ## Requesting Dataset